Sallie-May/Bad-Stealer-Analysis/README.md

-# Welcome to Bad Stealer Analysis + Source Code + List of malware (github) account hoster
+# Welcome to Stealer Analysis + Source Code + List of malware (github) account hoster

 `You see any obfuscated repository that seem sketchy, open a issues, i will try to deobfuscate it.`